johnowhitaker/personal_site/dsc/more-better.md

 date: 2024-05-08
 categories:
   - "Blog"
-image: "thumbnails/todo_get_image.jpg"
+image: "images/x_of_thought.png"
 ---

-# More=Better?

-A few experiments to show something that is both obvious and also perhaps underappreciated: you can get a sizeable quality boost from a generative model by generating MORE.
+In this post I want to share a few quick experiments to show something that is both obvious and also perhaps underappreciated: you can get a sizeable quality boost from a generative model by generating MORE.
 For example, generating more samples and picking the best ones (with a few caveats).
 In this post I'll show this in action and talk about some of the implications.

 ## Pic The Best